nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Command Layout

-Commands in :mushroom:Mycelium take the general form of `command_name [arguments...]`.
+Commands in Mycelium take the general form of `command_name [arguments...]`.
 Arguments may be compulsory or optional.
-If you do not provide the optional arguments, :mushroom:Mycelium will use sensible defaults in their place.
+If you do not provide the optional arguments, Mycelium will use sensible defaults in their place.

 All arguments take the structure of `-arg_flag arg_data`; the argument flag is always followed by a space.
 Some commands may also take multiple arguments, in